daichi-yoshikawa/dnnet/README.md

 echo "backend: TkAgg" >> matplotlibrc
 ```

-# Use in your project
+# Usage in your project
 ## If you pip installed dnnet
 ```
 from dnnet.neuralnet import NeuralNetwork